bytex-solutions/snamp/docs/updating.md

 ====

 There are following updating scenarios available:
-* Install a new version of SNAMP Resource Adapter or Resource Connector | Possible
+* Install a new version of SNAMP Resource Adapter or Resource Connector
-* Install a new version of SNAMP Platform | Not Possible
+* Install a new version of SNAMP Platform
-* Install a new version of SNAMP Management Console | Possible
+* Install a new version of SNAMP Management Console

 Some of these scenarios supporting Hot Upgrade without influence on availability.